utnet-org/utility/docs/architecture/gas/README.md

    a block can be deterministically computed by all nodes.

 In other words, each transaction costs a fixed amount of gas.
-This gas cost determines how much a user has to pay and how much time framework has to execute the transaction.
+This gas cost determines how much a user has to pay and how much time unc-infra.has to execute the transaction.

-What happens if framework executes a transaction too slowly?
+What happens if unc-infra.executes a transaction too slowly?
 Chunk production for the shard gets delayed, which delays block production for the entire blockchain, increasing latency and reducing throughput for everybody.
 If the chunk is really late, the block producer will decide to not include the chunk at all and inserts